Rockland St Mary: Today

 As well as the New Inn, the village contains Rockland Stores and Post Office and a doctors' surgery.
 Rockland St. Mary Primary School provides education for around 90 children.

 The village also has two halls, the Margaret Mac, and the Parish Hall.

 St Mary's Church

 St Mary's church has a noticeably tapered tower, Tudor windows and a Victorian interior.
 It also contains a bronze memorial to those who both served and died in World War I. The churchyard supposedly contains the overgrown remains of Rockland St Margaret.

 Public access

-The village is served by bus route 85 via Our Bus which provides nine services a day into Norwich via Bramerton and Kirby Bedon.
+The village is served by bus route 85 via Konectbus, which provides nine services a day into Norwich via Bramerton and Kirby Bedon.